hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 If you have any concerns (updates, broken pkgbuild, etc), you should contact the maintainer.
 {{< /hint >}}

-{{< hint type=important >}}
-`nvidia-dkms` is still **required** to run this patch, Install the `nvidia-dkms` driver and add it to your initramfs & kernel parameters before running.
-You should still however read the content below to make sure the patch is properly working and to avoid any bugs/crashes.
-{{< /hint >}}

 ## Kernel Parameters
-Install the `nvidia-dkms` driver and add it to your initramfs & kernel parameters.
+Install one of the above drivers and add it to your initramfs & kernel parameters.
 For people using [systemd-boot](https://wiki.archlinux.org/title/systemd-boot) you can do this adding `nvidia_drm.modeset=1` to the end of `/boot/loader/entries/arch.conf`.
 For people using [grub](https://wiki.archlinux.org/title/GRUB) you can do this by adding `nvidia_drm.modeset=1` to the end of `GRUB_CMDLINE_LINUX_DEFAULT=` in `/etc/default/grub`, then run `# grub-mkconfig -o /boot/grub/grub.cfg`
 For others check out [kernel parameters](https://wiki.archlinux.org/title/Kernel_parameters) and how to add `nvidia_drm.modeset=1` to your specific bootloader.